WHY THEY NEVER BOMBED THE RAILWAY TRACKS

 “Brilliant intellectual powers are not essential,” said Paul Cravath, who chiefly created the law firm and was McCloy’s foremost legal mentor.
 He advised, “Too much imagination, too much wit, too great cleverness, too facile fluency, if not leavened by a sound sense of proportion are quite as likely to impede success as to promote it.”
 McCloy’s biographer Kai Bird later concluded that “McCloy fit the Cravath mold perfectly.”

-Having not invested substantially in the stock marker, McCloy was unaffected by the Wall Street Crash of 1929.
+Having not invested substantially in the stock market, McCloy was unaffected by the Wall Street Crash of 1929.

 A staunch and lifelong Republican, McCloy married Smith College graduate Ellen Zinsser in 1930.
 His new brother-in-law, Lew Douglas, would become President Franklin Delano Roosevelt’s budget chief in March 1933.
 Douglas, an outspoken anti-Semite, believed the New Deal was a Jewish conspiracy to up-end capitalism.
 He warned openly about the “Hebraic influence” and resigned in August of 1934 in disgust.